maanitgoyal/trains-controller/blog.md

 Day 2- 26-09-2025
 I have started Train.java but I am not able to figure out how to check if a route is circular or not.
 Update - I have made a function in Train.java for checking this.
 The function will use list of tracks which is in TrainsController.java and will check for a track between two stations based on that.
+I have completed Task A. It wasn't that hard.